ClarityNLP/ClarityNLP/docs/algorithms/value_extraction.rst

     ``The temperature recorded for the patient at the exam was 98.6F.``

-Clarity is able to understand these situations and correctly associate the value 98.6 with "temperature".
+ClarityNLP is able to understand these situations and correctly associate the value 98.6 with "temperature".

 Value Types
 -----------

-Clarity's value extractor can recognize several different value types:
+ClarityNLP's value extractor can recognize several different value types:

 =================================  ===========================
 Value Type                         Example